-During the first two months of the New Year, Central bank raised the Statutory Reserve Requirement (SRR) for Commercial banks by 150 bps while the Standing Deposit Facility Rate (SDFR) and the Standing Lending Facility Rate (SLFR) was increased by 50 bps signaling an increase in interest rates.
-The Government's increased borrowing program also indicates a rate movement upwards.
+Market interest rates continue to rise and the Government's increased borrowing program indicates a rate movement upwards.
 Taking these factors into account the Fund is currently invested in short term Treasury bills and Repurchase Agreements.
-The objective of the Fund is to provide liquidity and a regular income for the investor.
+The objective of the Fund is to provide liquidity and a stable regular income for the investor.
 The Managers will continue to monitor the changing environment to address any change required in the asset allocation in order to meet the Fund objective.